 There’s a whole new world out there for sports fans in Arizona.
-With legal online sports betting in Arizona, sportsbooks offer everything a newbie or professional bettor could want — fair odds, a litany of options, and unmatched personalized betting experiences.
+With legal Arizona sports betting, sportsbooks offer everything a newbie or professional bettor could want — fair odds, a litany of options, and unmatched personalized betting experiences.
 You’ll be more than ready after reading this guide.

 Arizona betting odds list